trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 - `try_files` phase
 - log phase

-Since the log phase is the last one, `$time_local` variable is much more colse to the end of the request than it's start.
+Since the log phase is the last one, `$time_local` variable is much more close to the end of the request than it's start.

 #### How to log the HTTP request body?